ikubaku/pelican-mg/README.md

 **MG_FILTER_TAGS** and **MG_LANG_FILTER_TAGS**
 Define those variables as list of tag names if you want to enable the tag filtering buttons.

+**EXTRA_ATOM_FEED**
+An extra URL providing an Atom feed of updates that you want inserted along the blog Atom feed.

 Example Configuration
 ----------------------